-An LLC name search can provide key information about a business already using your desired name, enabling you to choose another name to ensure you don’t infringe on other businesses’ trademarks.
+Doing an LLC name search helps you to make well-informed decisions on what to name your LLC.
+Looking up an LLC name can provide key information about a business already using your desired name, enabling you to choose another name instead.

-How do I check if an LLC exists?
+How do I check if my chosen LLC name already exists?

-Check your home state’s and other states’ business name search records and directories.
-Begin your search by looking at the website for the Secretary of State in the state where you will operate your business.
-Also, search the web, social media, and the federal trademark database.
+To see if your desired LLC name exists, check your home state’s and other states’ business name search records and directories.
+Begin your search by looking at the website for the state where you will transact your business.
+Then, search for a domain name for your business using a domain registry, like GoDaddy.

 Can I get my LLC name for free?

-No. There are filing fee requirements to reserve an LLC business name.
+No. There are filing fee requirements to reserve or register an LLC business name.
 These fees vary by state.